renaissance-publishing/renaissance/content/chapters/07-the-supernatural.md

 It is unknown if it has any wants, rituals, or binds, and it is unknown what its basin is; it is such that it could aid in the creation of the Drakes, but it is unknown what influence it used to do so.
 Since being granted its title and domain, it has sought no further contact with mortals, and has made no further desires known.

-The Dragonshire zealously guards the territory granted to the Bulrush God, even though it did not specifically tell them to do so, out of concern for what it *might* do should its lands be invaded; they are wise to do so, as spirits are mercurial and unpredictable and it is impossible to guess what it might do if its territory is violated.
+The Dragonshire zealously guards the territory granted to the Bulrush God, even though it did not specifically tell them to do so, out of concern for what it *might* do should its lands be invaded; when dealing with a spirit as powerful and mysterious as the Bulrush God, such precautions are wise.

 #### Father Cypress